Tomographer/tomographer/README.md

 The rest of this section concerns compiling Tomographer/Tomorun from source.

 The configuration, compilation and installation process is done using CMake.
-(You'll need CMake >= 2.8.5.)
+(You'll need CMake >= 3.1.
+Don't worry, it's easy [install a binary release](https://cmake.org/download/).)
 Download an official release of Tomographer, unpack it, and enter the unpacked directory.
-Then, issue the commands:
+Then, issue the
+commands:

     tomographer-X.X> mkdir build
     tomographer-X.X> cd build